-(If you feel suicidal or know someone in distress, please reach out to them with kindness and call these of local emergency services, helplines, and mental health NGOs.)
+(If you feel suicidal or know someone in distress, please reach out to them with kindness and call these numbers of local emergency services, helplines, and mental health NGOs.)

 The 16-year-old-girl from Tamil Nadu who was allegedly forced to sell her oocytes to private fertility centres by her mother, tried to take her life at a government shelter home late at night in Erode on Wednesday, 29 June.